Skip to content

 Authenticity

-• Ongoing conservation aligns with the Statement of Outstanding Universal Value.
+• Ongoing conservation work is guided by the Statement of Outstanding Universal Value and local/national policy.

-Authenticity touches on design, materials and workmanship, but also on the ability to understand the original plan and purpose.
+Authenticity touches on design, materials and workmanship, but also on the ability to understand the original plan, purpose and relationships between the parts of the village.

 Boundaries & buffer zone

-The core property covers around 20 hectares; the buffer zone extends across approximately 1,078 hectares of the Aire valley to protect the village’s setting and significant views, as described in the UNESCO entry and related documentation.
+The core World Heritage property covers around 20 hectares.
+It focuses on the historic village, Salts Mill and New Mill, Roberts Park and the closely related streets and spaces that express the planned model-village layout.
+The buffer zone extends across approximately 1,078 hectares of the Aire valley to protect the wider setting and important views.

-Indicative visual only—consult official UNESCO/Bradford Council sources for extents and maps.
+Illustrative visual only—consult official UNESCO and Bradford Council sources for exact extents and mapping.

 Protection & management (how it works)

-Bradford Council leads on the World Heritage Site’s Management Plan (revised 2014) and related guidance.
-Nearly all structures are statutorily listed and the whole site is a conservation area.
-In UK planning, World Heritage status is a key material consideration alongside national and local policy.
+Bradford Council leads on the World Heritage Site’s Management Plan (most recently updated in the 2010s) and related guidance.
+Nearly all principal structures are statutorily listed and the whole village sits within a Conservation Area.
+In UK planning, World Heritage status is a key material consideration alongside national and local policy documents.

 Planning pointers (plain English)

-• Small like-for-like repairs may still need listed building consent—check first.
+• Small like-for-like repairs may still need listed building consent—always check.

-• Replacement doors/windows should match original proportions and profiles; consult Council guidance and the Conservation Area Appraisal.
+• Replacement doors and windows should match original proportions and profiles; use Council guidance and the Conservation Area Appraisal.

-• Public-realm and signage changes should respect historic character.
+• Public-realm and signage changes should respect historic character and materials.

-• Major development in the buffer zone must protect key views and setting.
+• Major development in the buffer zone must protect key views and the wider landscape setting.

-• Use accredited contractors; keep photographic records of works.
+• Use experienced contractors and keep photographic records of works.

-Summary only—always consult the Council and, where needed, heritage professionals.
+Summary only—this is not formal advice.
+Always consult the Council and, where needed, heritage professionals.

 Visiting & good behaviour in a World Heritage village